 Vocal Duck Sounds

-The familiar "quack" attributed to all ducks is most usually the female mallard's quacking, though many female dabbling ducks make similar quacking noises.
+The familiar "quack" attributed to all ducks is usually the female mallard's quacking, though many female dabbling ducks make similar quacking noises.
+Quacks are not the only sounds in ducks' vocabularies, though.

 Just as passerines have different sounds for courtship songs, fending off an intruder, showing stress or begging for food, one duck may also have multiple sounds in its vocabulary.
 The pitch, rhythm, volume, raspiness, breathiness, number of repetitions and other qualities of the sound can also vary depending on the situation, species, age and gender of the bird.
 For example, nestlings generally have quieter, breathier, more urgent vocalizations as they beg for food.
 On the other hand, an adult duck's alarm call is generally more strident and louder to alert other ducks to a potential threat.